kunilovskaya/translationese45/README.md

 To reproduce the extraction of frequencies for the 45 translationese features for the three languages:
 - clone the repository to your user's home directory (/home/username/);
-- unpack the data in the preprocessed folder;
+- unpack the data in the preprocessed folder and delete the archives;
 - change the username in rootdir option in the mega_collector.py;
 - adjust the output file name in mega_collector.py, if necessary.
-By default the output (out.tsv) is created in the same folder as the input data;
+By default the output (out.tsv) is created in the project rootdir;
 - change the username in lists_path in helpfunctions.py module.

 The archives contain trees of folders for each language pair, including professional and student translations